apache/hudi/docs/_posts/2021-03-01-hudi-file-sizing.md

 Let’s assume the configured values for max file size and small file size limit is 120Mb and 100Mb.
 File_1’s current size is 40Mb, File_2’s size is 80Mb, File_3’s size is 90Mb, File_4’s size is 130Mb and File_5’s size is 105Mb.

 Let’s see what happens when a new write batch is ingested to hudi.
-This is done in multiple steps.
-First, updates are assigned to respective files followed which inserts are assgined with the data files.

 Step1: Assigning updates to files.
 In this step, index is looked up to find the tagged location and records are assigned to respective files.
 Note: Updates are not going to alter the file size as unique records per file will remain the same.

 Step2:  Determine small files for the partition of interest.
-The soft file limit config value will be leveraged here to determine what constitutes as a small file.
+The soft file limit config value will be leveraged here to determine eligible small files..
 Given the config value is set to 100Mb, the small files are File_1(40Mb) and File_2(80Mb) and file_3’s (90Mb).
 No new inserts will go into any of the other existing files as they don’t qualify for small files.